gianwario/CADOCS/README.md

 #### Requirements

 - Having installed the CADOCS_NLU project (further details are available in the project's repository)
-- Having installed the csDetector enhanced project (further details are available in the project's repository)
+- Having installed the csDetector enhanced project (further details are available in the project's repository, please refer to the branch "CR_2-web-service")

 #### Installation Steps